-Among proponents of the theory that Jabal Maqla/al-Lawz is Mount Sinai, three proposed Red Sea Crossing candidates have emerged.
-Most proponents equate the body of water that the Israelites crossed, named Yam Suph in the Biblical account, with the Red Sea’s Gulf of Aqaba, limiting the number of options available for crossing candidates.
+Among proponents of the theory that Jabal Maqla/al-Lawz is Mount Sinai, there are several proposed locations for the Red Sea crossing site.
+Most proponents equate the body of water that the Israelites crossed, named Yam Suph in the Biblical account, with the Red Sea's Gulf of Aqaba, limiting the number of options available for crossing candidates.

 Nuweiba Beach is approximately 10.9 square miles large, theoretically providing adequate space for the Israelite population.
 Dr. Fritz concludes that this is the spot where the Israelites crossed.
 After studying the Gulf of Aqaba candidates, he concludes: